patthoege/pp5-exposurep/README.md

 [Back to top](<#table-of-contents>)

 ## Testing
-This project has been continuously tested throughout the development stages
+This project has been continuously tested throughout the development stages:

 ### Manual Testing:
 A separate document for testing can be viewed here: [TESTING.md](docs/readme/TESTING.md)